henry2004y/VisAnaJulia/docs/src/man/guide.md

 - [x] Cuts from 3D data visualization besides contour
 - [ ] Switch to Makie for 3D plotting and animation
 - [ ] GUI
-- [ ] PyBase support for manipulating data directly in Python
+- [ ] PyJulia support for manipulating data directly in Python
 - [x] Field tracer 2D in Julia
 - [x] Derived variable support
 - [x] General postprocessing script for concatenating and converting files.